 The Associate in Applied Science, Nursing - LPN to ADN program begins in the Fall semester.
 The program consists of integrated lectures, labs, and clinicals conducted in approved clinical education affiliate settings.
 The program is designed to educate students to provide competent nursing care in a variety of health care settings and for employment in the field of registered nursing.
-Candidates who successfully complete the LPN to ADN programs are eligible to apply for the licensing examination required for licensure as a registered professional nurse (RN).
+Candidates who successfully complete the LPN to ADN programs are eligible to apply for the licensing examination (NCLEX-RN) required for licensure as a registered professional nurse (RN).

 There are special admission requirements to the LPN to ADN nursing program and it is the student's responsibility to understand the requirements and adhere to them.
 Students must apply for the program within published time frames.
-You must meet with an academic advisor who will explain the program and admission process.
+Students must meet with an academic advisor who will explain the program and admission process.
 Admission is not guaranteed and spaces are limited.
 The selection process is subject to change.
 Students must meet all admission requirements.

-Candidates entering the LPN to ADN program must have the following: valid Michigan unencumbered LPN license; documented minimum of 1,000 hours of clinical practice as a LPN, (within the last five years-prior to start of clinical courses); pass the following competency exam: National League for Nursing (NLN) Foundations of Nursing, NET Test, and Pharmacology NLN exam (or take the course).
-Based on State of Michigan Senate Bill 0621 (2005) Public Act 28 of 2006, students applying for admission will be subject to a criminal background check including fingerprinting.
+Candidates entering the LPN to ADN program must have a valid Michigan unencumbered LPN license and must pass the following competency exams: National League for Nursing (NLN) Foundations of Nursing, NET Test, and Pharmacology NLN exam (or take the course).
+Based on State of Michigan

+Senate Bill 0621 (2005) Public Act 28 of 2006, students applying for admission will be subject to a criminal background check including fingerprinting.
 Exclusions for convictions can range from one year to permanent exclusion.
-Further information can be found at www.miltcpartnership.com and additional questions should be directed to the Legal Affairs Department.
+Further information can be found atwww.miltcpartnership. com and additional questions should be directed to the legal affairs department.

-In addition, all students must pass a drug screen to enter any nursing program at JCC, as well as complete immunizations, meet technical standards and complete a physical form.
-Following graduation, applicants for licensure as a nurse are also asked about criminal convictions and substance abuse, and this can impact the individual's ability to become licensed.
+In addition, all students must pass a drug screen to enter any nursing program at JCC, as well as complete immunizations, meet technical standards and complete a physical form.Following graduation, applicants for licensure as a nurse are also asked about criminal convictions and substance abuse, and this can impact the individual's ability to become licensed.

 Minimum credits: 63

 Minimum cumulative GPA: 2.0

-Minimum grades in all courses: 2.0
+grades in all courses:

 Minimum JCC credits: 29

-MACRAO agreement: No
+MACRAO Agreement: No

-It is highly recommended to take CEM prior to Human Anatomy & Physiology (BIO 253 & 254) and NUR 121 must be taken within the last eight years.
+It is highly recommended that CEM be taken prior to Human Anatomy & Physiology (BIO 155 or BIO 253 & 254).
+All sciences and NUR 121 must be taken within the last eight years.
 Nursing courses MUST be taken in sequence, with the exception of pharmacology.
 Students are required to take the NCLEX review course as part of the curriculum in order to graduate.
 Students may apply to be admitted for the Fall start of this program.
 An academic advisor must be consulted to apply to the program.
 The nursing program requirements are highly demanding and time consuming.
-Following admission, full time employment is not recommended.
+Following admission, full-time employment is not recommended.